waittim/waittim.github.io/_posts/2019-09-06-absolute&relative-error.md

 p <- c(0.01,0.05,0.10,0.25,0.5)
 ```

-Than generate 1 or 0 randomly for 1000 times for each situation and calculate the absolute error.
+Then generate 1 or 0 randomly for 1000 times for each situation and calculate the absolute error.
 ```{r}
 for(x in 1:length(p)){
   for(y in 1:length(n)){